shinken-solutions/shinken/doc/source/09_architecture/the_shinken_architecture.rst

 ========

 Shinken"s architecture has been designed according to the Unix Way: one tool, one task.
 Shinken has an architecture where each part is isolated and connects to the others via standard interfaces.
-Shinken is based on the Python Pyro remote objects library.
-Which makes building a highly available or distributed monitoring architectures quite easy.
+Shinken is based on a HTTP backend.
+This makes building a highly available or distributed monitoring architectures quite easy.

   * Shinken gets data IN